Traffic Law Attorney

-- drives any motor vehicle or self-propelled machinery or equipment on the highways of the Commonwealth while the revocation of the person’s driving privilege remains in effect.
+- They drive any motor vehicle or self-propelled machinery or equipment on the highways of the Commonwealth while the revocation of the person’s driving privilege remains in effect.

-A first offense habitual offender violation is punished by up to twelve months in jail and/or a $2,500 fine.
+Punishment for a first offense habitual offender can be up to twelve months in jail and/or a $2,500 fine.

 - A second or subsequent habitual offender is punished as a Class 6 felony and carries a mandatory minimum term of incarceration of one year in jail.

 Anyone could unexpectedly find themselves facing criminal charges.
 In fact, a criminal charge can have lasting effects on the lives of those with such charges on their records.
 In order to effectively handle a serious legal situation, individuals often need to understand what they are facing.
 Contact Goff Voltin today to defend you now.